darlean-io/darlean.ts/examples/src/oracle/6_wait_a_while/readme.md

 In the [previous part](../5_follow_me/), we already shared the observation that our actor code had become a bit messy, because it basically combined two responsiblities in one class: being a controller (that only writes data and accesses persistence), and being a follower (that only reads data and accesses a controller).
 So, let's take the time to refactor and to make separate `OracleControllerActor` and `OracleFollowerActor` classes.

-> Note: Our introduction of the *service actor* that we did in [Part 2 - Oracle as a Service](../2_oracle_as_a_service/) now allows us to massively refactor our implementation, and as we will show, without having impact on the client side that invokes our oracle!
-Three times hooray for having separated implementation and interface by means of service actors!
+> Note: Because we have shielded our implementation from the application code by means of the *service actor* that we created in [Part 2 - Oracle as a Service](../2_oracle_as_a_service/), we can now massively refactor our implementation without having impact on the client side that invokes our oracle.

 ## The controller actor